lepeuvedic/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 ![recolored_real_pictures][image16]

 The output seems to correspond to an intuitive application of the color maps depicted in the color shade images.
 All the dark areas are converted to a reddish tint.
 The other colors are converted to lighter tints.
-White is an exception, as it is obvious that anything bright enough to be white is
+White is an exception, as it is obvious that anything bright enough to be white is saturated to white.
+This change makes the background color of most symbols uniform.
+I assume that it makes the recognition of the (most frequently black, rarely red) symbols more reliable.